DeVisE: Behavioral Testing of Medical Large Language Models: Method

-We create counterfactuals by systematically editing admission summaries one variable at a time---either a demographic attribute or a vital sign---while keeping all other content unchanged.
-We sample five values per class uniformly, and apply these replacements to generate counterfactual notes.

-Vital signs mentioned in raw notes often do not align with structured data.
-Therefore, we extract vital values directly from the \textit{physical exam} section using few-shot prompting with LLaMA 3 70B~\cite{grattafiori2024llama}.
-We also tried using rule-based approaches (i.e., regular expressions), but these showed high variability and ultimately worse performance than using LLMs.

-\parahead{Counterfactuals validation} We validate counterfactual consistency using a combination of automated and manual checks.
-First, we use the GNU diff tool\footnote{\url{https://www.gnu.org/software/diffutils/}} to identify changes between original and counterfactual summaries.
-Then, we confirm whether the modified value matches the intended counterfactual.
-Any unexpected edits are flagged for manual correction.
-This iterative process improved reliability.

-Manual review revealed a 5\% error rate in the automatically extracted vitals.
-Since demographic values were taken from structured data and modified via regular expressions, their error rate was zero.
-The final test set consists of 1,000 manually verified notes and their associated counterfactuals.
+We generate counterfactual notes by modifying one clinical variable $v \in \mathcal{V}$ at a time---either a demographic attribute or a vital sign---while keeping the rest of the note unchanged.
+For each patient $i \in \mathcal{P}$, we uniformly draw five samples per class per variable $v \in \mathcal{V}$.
+Classes for demographic variables are defined in Table~\ref{tab:demo-var} and classes for vital sign variables are the five severity bins in Table~\ref{tab:vitals-var}.
+We draw five counterfactuals uniformly from each class to ensure a balanced coverage across all classes.
+In total, we generate \textbf{166,731 counterfactuals}: 20,020 (\varage{}), 1,001 (\vargender{}), 4,004 (\varethnicity{}), 30,895 (\varsystolicbloodpressureacronym{}), 30,895 (\vardiastolicbloodpressureacronym{}), 27,070 (\varheartrateacronym{}), 20,590 (\varbodytemperatureacronym{}), 19,404 (\varrespiratoryrateacronym{}), and 12,852 (\varoxygensaturationacronym{}).